Suchen...

 Words & Photography: Karin Bürki

-Just another brutalist monster?
-Next time you pass by Brugg by train, take a fresh look at the ‘bunker on stilts’.
+Just another concrete monster?
+Next time you take the train past Brugg, take a fresh look at the ‘bunker on stilts’

-Designed by Aargau architect Gabriel Droz, Neumarkt is divided into a long, flat rectangle with a shopping centre and multi-storey car park and a vertical section with two windmill-shaped office towers of different heights.
-A cantilevered window strip made of prefabricated concrete fins connects the two parts of the building in the terrace area.
-The smooth, streamlined tech façade of the towers, with its rounded corners, is a blatant nod to the economic centres of Zurich and Geneva, while the more robust shopping section, with its rough-hewn concrete facade, remains firmly rooted in the deep Swiss Mittelland.
+Neumarkt, designed by local architect Gabriel Droz, is divided into a long, flat rectangle with a shopping centre and multi-storey car park, and two windmill-shaped office towers of different heights.
+A cantilevered window strip made of prefabricated concrete louvres connects the two parts of the building in the terrace area.
+The smooth, streamlined high-tech skin of the towers, with its rounded corners, nods to the financial and business centres of Zurich and Geneva, while the more robust shopping section, with its rough, bush-hammered concrete structure, remains firmly rooted in the Swiss midlands.
+Apart from a new aluminium cladding and general repairs, Neumarkt has so far escaped any rejuvenation plans.
+Two other shopping centres were added in the 1980s.

 Neumarkt Brugg, Shopping Centre, Office Tower, Gabriel Droz, Brugg, 1971-1976, © Karin Bürki/Heartbrut, Swiss Brutalism.
 Explore more on Heartbrut.com